Thursday, April 29, 2021

 January 4, 1993 was a rough day in my life.

-During the wee hours of the night, my fourth pregnancy came to an abrupt end with a miscarriage of my eighteen-weeks-along unborn son.
+During the wee hours of the night, my fourth pregnancy came to an abrupt end with the miscarriage of my eighteen-weeks-along unborn son.

 Dramatic, I know.
 But that's what miscarriage felt like to me - an inexplicable failure of my body, an end to my hopes and dreams, and an event that was painfully rewriting the script of my life.